wso2-attic/esb-connectors/chargebee/chargebee-connector/chargebee-connector-1.0.0/README.txt

-   i)     apiUrl                 - The API URL specific to the domain of the created account. e.g. https://soft-test.chargebee.com ii)    apiKey                 - Use the API Key obtained under Step 3 iii). iii)   discountAmount         - Use a Integer value as a discount amount in coupon. iv)    durationType           - Use a valid discount type of a coupon as documented in the API documentation
+   i)     apiUrl                 - The API URL specific to the domain of the created account. e.g. https://soft-test.chargebee.com ii)    apiKey                 - Use the API Key obtained under Step 3 iii). iii)   discountAmount         - Use an integer value as a discount amount in coupon. iv)    durationType           - Use a valid discount type of a coupon as documented in the API documentation
-   v)     invoiceNameOpt         - Use a valid string value as invoice name. vi)    invoiceNotesOpt        - Use a valid string value as invoice notes. vii)   validTill              - Use a valid future UTC timestamp in seconds. viii)  maxRedemptions         - Use a Integer value. ix)    paidOnAfter            - Use a valid past UTC timestamp in seconds.
+   v)     invoiceNameOpt         - Use a valid string value as invoice name. vi)    invoiceNotesOpt        - Use a valid string value as invoice notes. vii)   validTill              - Use a valid future UTC timestamp in seconds. viii)  maxRedemptions         - Use an integer value. ix)    paidOnAfter            - Use a valid past UTC timestamp in seconds.
-   x)     companyName            - Use a valid string value as company name. xi)    email                  - Use a any email address which is correctly formatted. xii)   firstName              - Use a valid string value as customer's first name. xiii)  lastName               - Use a valid string value as customer's last name. xiv)   notes                  - Use a valid string value as note's content. xv)    firstNameUpdated       - Use a valid string value as customer's first name. xvi)   lastNameUpdated        - Use a valid string value as customer's last name. xvii)  notesUpdated           - Use a valid string value as note's content. xviii) emailUpdated           - Use a any email address which is correctly formatted.
+   x)     companyName            - Use a valid string value as company name. xi)    email                  - Use any email address which is correctly formatted. xii)   firstName              - Use a valid string value as customer's first name. xiii)  lastName               - Use a valid string value as customer's last name. xiv)   notes                  - Use a valid string value as note's content. xv)    firstNameUpdated       - Use a valid string value as customer's first name. xvi)   lastNameUpdated        - Use a valid string value as customer's last name. xvii)  notesUpdated           - Use a valid string value as note's content. xviii) emailUpdated           - Use any email address which is correctly formatted.

  5. Navigate to "<CHARGEBEE_CONNECTOR_HOME>/chargebee-connector/chargebee-connector-1.0.0/org.wso2.carbon.connector/" and run the following command.
       $ mvn clean install